The Month of May in 5 Articles

-Each Month Terbium Labs’ Research Team curates news and information from the corners of the internet just for you!
-Articles, research, infographics, and more related to infosecurity, cybercrime, payment card fraud, automation, and other popular topics are summarized to provide market insight each month here on our blog.
+The Terbium Labs’ Research Team has curated news and information from the corners of the internet to summarize the month of May in 5 articles, just for you!
+Research, happenings, and more related to Infosecurity, cybercrime, payment card fraud, automation, and other popular topics are distilled to provide insight each month here on our blog.

 Law Enforcement has been successfully taking down dark web marketplaces that facilitate the sale of drugs and stolen information for use in fraud schemes.

 The problem is, these marketplaces are being rebuilt immediately and in other forms by the dark web marketplace community of vendors, buyers, and site operators.
 Besides, the takedown of these marketplaces generally has a minimal effect on the fraud trade.
 The fraud economy does not rely on physical goods and is more resilient than the drug trade.